Chart Color Schemes

 An assessment of population growth drivers in East Maitland - Metford reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are utilized, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Future population trends project an above median growth for Australia's regional areas.
-East Maitland - Metford is expected to increase by 2,386 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 13.0% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Future population trends project an above median growth for regional Australia, with the area expected to increase by 2,386 persons to 2041 based on latest annual ERP numbers, reflecting a total increase of 13.0% over 17 years.

 Frequently Asked Questions - Population